 Not content to merely follow the recipe, I decided to boost the veggie content with my farm share spinach and some marinated artichokes.
 I think I was in a race to see how fast I could empty a giant Costco-sized jar.
 I did it in about a week, between pizzas, dips, and this.
 New record.

 This was fast and very delicious, if you are older than 14 and love the taste of artichokes.
 The kids ate everything but the artichokes.
 If you were going meatless I'd sub mushrooms for the chicken and use the soup of your choice.

 2015 Update: I used my immersion blender to chop the artichoke hearts and combine with the pesto & soup.
 I also forgot to tear up the spinach--it was so tender--so I blended some of the cooked spinach up in the sauce, too.
 Kids ate everything.
 I kept the process photos from 2013:

 Chicken, Spinach, Artichoke and Pesto Pasta

-Note: I have winter farm share spinach.
-It's much tougher than a bag of baby spinach.
+Note: If you are using winter farm share spinach, it's much tougher than a bag of baby spinach.
 I rip out the stems and feed them to the composting pigs (they are growing big and strong with all the spinach ribs).
 If I just had a bag of baby spinach I'd toss them in un-torn.

-This post is shared with the Creative HomeAcre Hop and the Farmgirl Friday Blog Fest at Let This Mind Be In You.
+This post is shared with the Creative HomeAcre Hop, Food on Friday, and the Farmgirl Friday Blog Fest at Let This Mind Be In You.